 Enerplus (ERF) Received its Third Buy in a Row

-After CIBC and Stifel Nicolaus gave Enerplus (NYSE: ERF) a Buy rating last month, the company received another Buy, this time from RBC Capital.
-Analyst Gregory Pardy maintained a Buy rating on Enerplus today and set a price target of C$4.00.
+After CIBC and Stifel Nicolaus gave Enerplus (NYSE: ERF) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Dennis Fong maintained a Buy rating on Enerplus yesterday and set a price target of C$6.00.
 The company’s shares closed last Monday at $1.73, close to its 52-week low of $1.56.

-According to TipRanks.com, Pardy has currently no stars on a ranking scale of 0-5 stars, with an average return of -10.0% and a 39.3% success rate.
-Pardy covers the Basic Materials sector, focusing on stocks such as Canadian Natural, Vermilion Energy, and Cenovus Energy.
+According to TipRanks.com, Fong is a 1-star analyst with an average return of -5.0% and a 38.9% success rate.
+Fong covers the Basic Materials sector, focusing on stocks such as Freehold Royalties, PrairieSky Royalty, and Abraxas Petroleum.

-Enerplus has an analyst consensus of Moderate Buy, with a price target consensus of $6.87.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Enerplus with a $6.81 average price target, a 293.6% upside from current levels.
+In a report released yesterday, RBC Capital also maintained a Buy rating on the stock with a C$4.00 price target.

 See today’s analyst top recommended stocks >>